privateprep/coding-space-website/src/pages/programs/experience-level.md

           #### Ages 6-8, co-ed

-          For young and first-time coders, we focus on fostering a welcoming and creative learning environment where students will develop a fluency with technology and start forming crucial computational thinking patterns.
-Students learn through specially curated activities in Code.org and ScratchJr, and advance into building animations and games in Scratch, a block-based programming language developed by MIT.
+          For young and first-time coders, we focus on fostering a welcoming and creative learning environment where students will develop digital literacy and start formulating crucial computational thinking patterns.
+Students learn through specially curated activities in Code.org and additional platforms as needed and advance into building animations and games in Scratch, a block-based programming language developed by MIT.
     rightComponent:
       - type: boxWithLogo
         bgColor: "#9de2dd"